 Equity Group Foundation

-The scholarships are widely advertised in the media and through community and religious organizations.
+Wings to Fly scholarships are widely advertised in the media and through community and religious organizations.
 A District Scholarship Selection Board of 12 local representatives uses a transparent selection process to identify top performing students who would otherwise be unable to attend school.
-Equity Bank manages the funds to ensure that the scholars’ fees are paid on time and also helps the students open bank accounts to receive their stipends and learn responsible financial management.
+Equity Bank manages the funds to ensure that the scholars’ fees are paid on time.
+Equity Bank also helps students open bank accounts to receive their stipends and learn responsible financial management.
 Local bank officials provide support to the scholars while at school.

-The students’ progress is closely monitored throughout their studies and the project provides mentorship to boost their self-esteem and encourage them to rise above their circumstances.
+The students’ progress is closely monitored throughout their studies.
+The project provides mentorship to boost their self-esteem and help them to rise above their circumstances.

 Ms. Ivy Mwai, General Manager Education